-However, it is important to seek advice from your accountant or qualified tax professional before deciding to purchase client gifts this Christmas as not all gifts are tax deductible.
+However, it is important to seek advice from your accountant or qualified tax professional before deciding to purchase client gifts this festive season as not all gifts are tax deductible.
 This includes gifts considered to be entertainment (such as tickets to sporting events or the theatre) and gifts of a personal nature.

 Gift giving that is tax deductible

 As an example, Sally has a renovation business and decides to give a bottle of champagne to a client who had a renovation completed in the previous 12 months.
-She expects the gift will either generate future business from the client or make them more inclined to refer others to her business.
+She expects the gift will either generate future business from the client or encourage them to refer others to her business.
 Although Sally got on well with her client, the gift was not made for personal reasons.

-The expense Sally incurred for the champagne is not of a capital nature (ie. expenditure on a long-term asset), so she can claim a deduction.
+The expense Sally incurred for the champagne is not of a capital nature (that is, expenditure on a long-term asset), so she can claim a deduction.

-As an example, Bernard’s business sells garden statues and sells one to his brother for $200.
-Subsequently, he gives a bottle of champagne to his brother worth $170, even though he generally only provides gifts to clients who spent more than $2,500 during the past year.
-The gift was therefore given for personal reasons, and so Bernard is not entitled to claim a deduction.
+As an example, Bernard’s business sells garden statues.
+He sells one to his brother for $200.
+Subsequently, he gives a bottle of champagne worth $170 to his brother, even though he generally only provides gifts to clients who spent more than $2,500 during the past year.
+The gift was therefore given for personal reasons, so Bernard is not entitled to claim a deduction.

-Speak to your accountant or qualified tax professional before committing to purchasing gifts for clients this Christmas and to determine what can be claimed as a tax deduction.
+Speak to your accountant or qualified tax professional before committing to purchasing gifts for clients to determine what can be claimed as a tax deduction.